ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Spouse.md

 <!--  -->
 - Relationship

-  - I wish we can be intimate, while at the time independent of and respect each other.
+  - I wish we can be intimate, while at the same time independent of and respect each other.
   - For a healthy relationship, I think it is of great importance that we both have our own careers/pursuits.

 <!--  -->